marco-looy/pega-dx-mcp/README.md

 🧪 **GENAI INNOVATION & ENABLEMENT EXPERIMENT**

-The Pega DX MCP Server is an experimental project from Pegasystems' GenAI Innovation & Enablement team, exploring the intersection of Model Context Protocol and Pega Infinity capabilities.
+The Pega DX MCP Server is an experimental project exploring the intersection of Model Context Protocol and Pega Infinity&trade; capabilities.
 This is not an official Pegasystems product and is not generally available.
 All commands, parameters, and other features are subject to change or deprecation at any time, with or without notice.
-Don't implement production functionality with these tools.
-This experiment aims to demonstrate the potential of natural language interfaces for Pega Infinity interactions.
-We welcome feedback and contributions to help shape the future direction of this innovation.
+Don't implement production functionality with this MCP server.
+This experiment aims to demonstrate the potential of natural language interfaces for Pega Infinity&trade; interactions.
+We welcome feedback and contributions to help explore the future direction of GenAI Agents.

 ---

-## Model Context Protocol server for Pega Digital Experience APIs
+## Model Context Protocol server utilizing Pega DX APIs

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Node.js](https://img.shields.io/badge/Node.js-20%2B-green.svg)](https://nodejs.org/)
 [![MCP](https://img.shields.io/badge/MCP-Compatible-purple.svg)](https://modelcontextprotocol.io/)
 [![Pega Platform](https://img.shields.io/badge/Pega-8.8%2B-red.svg)](https://www.pega.com/)

-This experimental initiative explores how to transform Pega Infinity interactions into intuitive, conversational experiences by exposing Pega DX APIs through the standardized Model Context Protocol.
-The project demonstrates the potential for GenAI Agents, IDEs, and other MCP-enabled tools to interact with Pega through natural language interfaces.
+This experimental initiative explores how to transform Pega Infinity&trade; interactions into intuitive, conversational experiences by calling the Pega DX APIs via the standardized Model Context Protocol.
+The project demonstrates the potential for GenAI Agents, IDEs, and other MCP-enabled tools to interact with Pega Infinity&trade; through natural language interfaces.

 ---